FBI says arrests man who planned to bomb Cleveland July 4 event

 A pair of ethnic Chechen brothers inspired by al Qaeda killed three people and injured more than 260 with a pair of homemade bombs at the Boston Marathon in 2013.

 Eight people were killed in New York last Oct.
 31 when an Uzbek immigrant was accused of using a truck to plow them down on a bike path.
+The suspect told police that he chose Halloween for the attack because he thought there would be more people on the streets, according to prosecutors.

-Reporting by Makini Brice, additional reporting by Barbara Goldberg in New York; Editing by Scott Malone, Jeffrey Benkoe, Frances Kerry and Jonathan Oatis
+Reporting by Makini Brice in Washington; Additional reporting by Barbara Goldberg in New York; Editing by Scott Malone, Jeffrey Benkoe, Frances Kerry and Jonathan Oatis